nebulab/playbook/personal-growth/competency-matrix.html.md

 areas you need to work on to increase your impact at Nebulab.
 We use [Progression][progression], for evaluating team members, and the process is the following:

-1. You will log into Progression and start a check-in.
+1. You will log into Progression with Nebulab's Google account and start a check-in.
 2. For each skill in the matrix, you will need to select whether you are *working towards* the expectations, *meeting* the expectations or *exceeding* the expectations for that level.
 Although it is not required, you're strongly encouraged to also provide examples of situations where you